by Banff Lake Louise Tourism

 As well as sharing memories, people can follow the #IP75 conversation throughout the summer to see a series of dedicated Icefields Parkway posts and content.
 Expect to see vintage black and white photographs from the past through to modern-day snaps, catch interesting blog posts on what to see and do along the route from Lake Louise to Jasper, get tips and insights into rustic lodges and cabins to stay along the way, find unique ideas to revisit the route and delve into the people of the Parkway with interesting accounts of the pioneers and mountaineers behind the Parkway’s 75 years.

 Opening in 1940 after being built by 600 men over a period of ten years, the Icefields Parkway now attracts more than 1.2 million visitors every year and has been recognized as one of the world’s top drives of a lifetime by National Geographic.
 Located along the North American Continental Divide, the Icefields Parkway reveals turquoise-coloured lakes, glaciers, dramatic mountain peaks and Rocky Mountain wildlife.
-Throughout its past, early explorers, Swiss mountain guides, fur traders and aboriginal peoples have made their tracks within this unspoilt Rocky Mountain region.
+Throughout its past, early explorers, Swiss mountain guides, fur traders and indigenous peoples have made their tracks within this unspoilt Rocky Mountain region.

 “Whether you’re an Albertan that has enjoyed many drives along the Parkway or visiting for the first time from overseas, the Icefields Parkway is no doubt a very special place of monumental natural beauty that astounds people every time; it continues to be on the bucket-lists of many visitors to Canada”, says Nancy DaDalt, Director, In-Resort Services at Banff Lake Louise Tourism.